What Your Keyword Ranking Position Means for Your Web Page

 Having a lot of high-quality backlinks indicates to Google that your site is worth visiting because sites around the internet are linking to you.

 The best way to get backlinks is to create better content.
-Make sure your content is worth earning a backlink.
+So, make sure your content is worth earning a backlink.

 If you want to speed up the process, reach out to websites in your industry and set up a backlink agreement with them.